defold/doc/docs/en/manuals/building-blocks.md

 ## Components

 Components are used to give specific expression and/or functionality to game objects.
-They don't live a life on their own but have to be contained inside game objects.
+They don't live a life of their own but have to be contained inside game objects.
 There are two different ways in which you can create new components in the editor:

 1. Create a component-type _file_, then create an instance of that component inside a game object.
 2. Create an _in-place_ instance of a component in a game object.